 The Skyline Trail is a moderate 5.3-mile hike that offers stunning views of Mount Rainier and the surrounding area.

 While it is not specifically designed for children, older kids who are used to hiking may be able to handle the trail.
 However, it can be challenging for younger children.
-This is a great guide to Skyline Trail at Mount Rainier.
+This is a great guide to the Skyline Trail at Mount Rainier.

 Wonderland Trail